thaismenegaldi/web_rag_agent/README.md

 - 🔁 Repeats until a helpful answer is found or decides the question is unsupported.

 ## 🪄 How to Use
+In this example, you will:
+- Build the vector store.

+- Initialize the agent with your config and retriever.

+- Ask a question.

+- Get a context-aware answer — or a web-sourced one if needed!

 ```python
 from IPython.display import display, Markdown